![CDATA[ [if IE 9] ]]>

-District Attorney Houck graduated from the Philadelphia Police Academy in 1977 and served as an officer with the Philadelphia Police Department for ten years.
+District Attorney Houck graduated from the Philadelphia Police Academy in 1977 and served as an officer with the Philadelphia Police Department for over nine years.
 He received a Bachelor of Arts in Criminal Justice from LaSalle University, a Master of Arts in Human Organization Science from Villanova University, and a Juris Doctor from Temple University.

 District Attorney Houck began his prosecutorial career in 1986 as an assistant district attorney in Bucks County, where he earned a promotion to chief deputy district attorney and headed the child abuse/sex offense unit.
 In 2002, District Attorney Houck joined the Lehigh County District Attorney's Office as a chief deputy district attorney and served as the chief of the violent crime unit.